wabosh/heroku-buildpack-mono/README.md

 MONO_CACHE=nope
 ````

-#### how this works
+#### how your app is built

-1. The latest built version for mono is downloaded from Github's Releases
+1. The latest version of mono is downloaded from the Releases
-2. Nuget dependencies are restored
+2. NuGet dependencies are restored
-3. The solution is built using mono's `xbuild`
+3. The solution is compiled using mono's `xbuild` (msbuild)

 #### how mono is built